 His will to survive, dream and seize opportunity prepared him for the presidency and for an enduring place in history.

-If it’s true that Waterloo was won on the playing fields of Eton, then JFK’s time at Harvard was particularly indicative of what was to come.
+If it’s true that Waterloo was won on the playing fields of Eton College, then JFK’s time at Harvard University was particularly indicative of what was to come.
 His admittance to Spee, a finals club in which Catholics were barred, was telling.
 With his famous charisma, he could discredit prejudices harbored over generations in a single conversation.

 He’d go on, of course, to break “the stained glass ceiling,” becoming the first Catholic elected president.
 And these overcome prejudices made him empathic toward larger plights.
 He was the first president to deem civil rights a “moral issue.”